Sandipkushwaha20/Brain_Tumour_Detector/README.md

    - Prediction likelihood.

 ## Results
-- Achieved an accuracy of XX% (replace with your model's actual performance).
+- Achieved an accuracy of 99%.
 - Demonstrates the potential for early detection and diagnosis of brain tumors.

 ## Future Enhancements